 She holds a Bachelor’s degree from the University of San Francisco, and lives in California and Hawaii.

 Dr. Joan Lurie

 Dr. Lurie is a physicist and business development consultant living in New York City and dealing with applications of satellite imagery and technology transfer.
-She is the Principal Scientist for Verdant Enterprises.
 Her current interests include using satellite imagery to study the environment and the assessment of sustainable development projects.
-At the United Nations she represents an accredited Non-Governmental Organization (NGO), International Council of Jewish Women, and is a member of the NGO Committee on Sustainable Development where her work emphasizes the relationship between women’s rights and sustainability.
+At the United Nations she represents the International Council of Jewish Women, and is a member of the NGO Committee on Sustainable Development where her work emphasizes the relationship between women’s rights and sustainability.